Lamhita/doctest/docs/task1/security/rbac.md

 ## Role Transitions

 - **Guest** users must pass KYC verification to upgrade to **Basic**.
-- **Basic** users can upgrade to **Advanced** if allowed by partner policies:

-    - Some partners may require additional KYC verification.
+- **Basic** users can upgrade to **Advanced** if allowed by partner policies: some partners may require additional KYC verification for the upgrade.
-    - Subscription-based upgrades may unlock Advanced status.
-    - Activity-based automatic upgrades may apply for some partners.

-- **Advanced** users can transition to **Company** status if they meet enterprise-level requirements, which may include:
+- **Advanced** users can transition to **Company** status if they meet enterprise-grade requirements, which may include:

     - Business verification, corporate onboarding, or admin approval.